Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

    2. Users should be able to write these once, then reuse them across their project(s), improving both development speed and UI consistency
    3. Widgets may be composed of one or more nodes/elements
    4. The number of nodes per widget can change dynamically: think about a growing to-do list
+   5. Widgets need to be able to take arguments to change their contents or behavior.
+For example, creating a reusable button with customizable text.
-   5. `bevy_ui` currently uses the `Bundle` type for this, but it fails badly because it can't handle multiple nodes
+   6. `bevy_ui` currently uses the `Bundle` type for this, but it fails badly because it can't handle multiple nodes
 4. Action abstractions
    1. Undo-redo
    2. Rebindable hotkeys